TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 ## Before You Begin

-Before you can start contributing, make sure that you have installed the required software, and that it is properly configured.
+Before you can start contributing, please read our CONTRIBUTING.md.

+Also make sure that you have installed the required software, and that it is properly configured.
 You only need to do this once.